 Normally, when you don't want to allow something, you return an error code (a negative number) from the function which is supposed to do it.
-With cleanup\module that's impossible because it's a void function.
+With cleanup_module that's impossible because it's a void function.
 However, there's a counter which keeps track of how many processes are using your module.
 You can see what it's value is by looking at the 3rd field of /proc/modules.
 If this number isn't zero, rmmod will fail.
-Note that you don't have to check the counter from within cleanup\module because the check will be performed for you by the system call sys\delete\module, defined in linux/module.c.
-You shouldn't use this counter directly, but there are functions defined in linux/modules.h which let you increase, decrease and display this counter:
+Note that you don't have to check the counter from within cleanup_module because the check will be performed for you by the system call sys_delete_module, defined in linux/module.c.
+You shouldn't use this counter directly, but there are functions defined in linux/module.h which let you increase, decrease and display this counter:

-- try\module\get (THIS\MODULE): Increment the use count. - try\module\put (THIS\MODULE) : Decrement the use count.
+- try_module_get (THIS_MODULE): Increment the use count. - module_put (THIS_MODULE): Decrement the use count.